Cupertino City Hall

 long last edited by pofetl

 Cupertino City Hall was designed and built in 1965.
 The size is about 24,140 square-foot (indicated here).
 It doesn't meet the current building standards.
 Please see here for more information.
-We need to do something to make staff work in a building that meets standards.
+We need to do something to make it meet current standards.

 There are three options according to a 04/30/2019 report: